flypapercut/dotcopy/README.md

 Give this script execution permissions
 `chmod +x /path/to/the/script`

-Create a file named "mapping.json" alongside the script
+This script uses a mapping file

-this file should contain all the files you want to copy, the path to the repository and the path to the system:
+Create a .json file with the following structure:

 ```json
 {